wvallen/aggregatedfolds_live/src/posts/260214-non-zero-probability.md

   <figcaption>Figure 1.</figcaption>
 </figure>

-I played Holst’s *Jupiter* while Jupiter occupied a precise position in the sky above the trees—an alignment defined by celestial mechanics and by my own coordinates on Earth: latitude, longitude, altitude, and time.
+I played Holst’s *Jupiter* while Jupiter occupied a precise position above the trees—a location determined by celestial mechanics and by my own coordinates on Earth: latitude, longitude, altitude, and time.

-The light entering my eyes began as solar radiation scattered from hydrogen, helium, and layered clouds in Jupiter’s atmosphere.
-Those photons traveled from the Sun to Jupiter, then across roughly five astronomical units of interplanetary space to intersect a moving planet called Earth, and finally a body standing on its surface at a specific second in February 2026.
-The encounter between planet and retina occurred at a spacetime coordinate shared by both trajectories.
+The light entering my pupils began as solar radiation scattered from Jupiter’s upper atmosphere.
+Those photons traveled from the Sun to Jupiter and then across roughly five astronomical units to intersect a rotating planet called Earth at a particular second in February 2026.
+Their trajectories and mine met at a shared spacetime coordinate.

 As electromagnetic radiation propagates, its intensity decreases with distance according to the inverse square law,

 I ∝ 1 / r²,

-because fixed energy distributes across an expanding surface area.
-Geometry governs the dilution.
-The distance from Jupiter to Earth defines the flux at that location.
-The area of my pupils defines the fraction intercepted.
+because fixed energy distributes across expanding area.
+The flux at my position depended on the separation between two planets at that moment.
+The fraction intercepted depended on the area of my pupils and the transparency of the atmosphere between us.

 Each photon that reached me triggered a conformational change in an opsin molecule.
-That molecular transition altered membrane potential in a rod or cone cell.
-Electrical signals propagated through bipolar and ganglion cells, along the optic nerve, into cortical circuits that integrate activity across milliseconds.
-A disk stabilized.
-Bands of color resolved.
-Four faint points—Io, Europa, Ganymede, Callisto—occupied positions consistent with orbital mechanics.

-In January 1610, Galileo Galilei observed those same moons through a small refracting telescope.
-Night after night, he recorded their changing positions relative to Jupiter.
-The conclusion was structural: orbital motion could occur around bodies other than Earth.
-A local observation forced a reconfiguration of cosmology.
-Perception, when repeated and integrated, reorganizes belief.

-Every planetary sighting is a convergence of trajectories: solar photons, planetary reflection, terrestrial rotation, neural computation.
-The planet appears when geometry and biology align.
+That molecular event altered membrane potential, initiating electrical signals that propagated through retinal circuits into cortex.
+The result was simple: a bright point suspended in darkness, accompanied by several faint companions barely distinguishable from background stars.
+That minimal signal was enough to register presence.

+In January 1610, Galileo Galilei observed those faint companions shifting position night after night.
+The points of light revealed structure—moons orbiting Jupiter rather than Earth.
+A modest optical instrument, combined with careful repetition, altered cosmology.
+A small signal, integrated across evenings, reorganized understanding.

+My own observation carried no revolution.
+It carried alignment.

-After lowering the instrument, I lifted my headlamp and directed its beam toward Jupiter’s coordinates.
+After lowering the instrument, I raised my headlamp and directed its beam toward Jupiter’s coordinates.

-The lamp emitted photons confined within a forward cone determined by reflector shape and filament placement.
-As the beam propagated outward, its energy per unit area decreased with distance under the same geometric law.
-At Jupiter’s orbital radius, the illuminated cross-sectional area had expanded enormously relative to its origin.
-The solid angle subtended by Jupiter at that distance is minute.
+The lamp emitted photons confined within a forward cone shaped by its reflector.
+As the beam propagated outward, its energy per unit area diminished under the same geometric law that governed the reflected sunlight.
+At Jupiter’s orbital distance, the illuminated cross-sectional area had expanded enormously.
+The solid angle subtended by Jupiter from Earth is minute.
 The overlap between beam and planet is correspondingly small.

-Small in this context is calculable.
+Small here can be estimated.
+The fraction of emitted photons capable of intersecting Jupiter’s atmosphere approaches zero as distance increases.
+Approaches, but does not reach.

-In quantum mechanics, interaction between systems is described by a wavefunction whose squared magnitude gives the likelihood of a particular outcome:
+In quantum mechanics, interaction between systems is described by a wavefunction whose squared magnitude gives the likelihood of a specific outcome:

 P = |ψ|².

-An interaction event—one photon from my lamp intersecting Jupiter’s atmosphere—requires spatial and temporal overlap of amplitudes.
-The overlap exists as long as the wavefunction retains support across those coordinates.
-The associated probability may be extremely low.
-The mathematical structure retains it.
+An event requires overlap in space and time.
+As long as amplitude retains support at those coordinates, interaction remains allowed.
+The numerical value of P for a photon from my lamp striking Jupiter’s clouds is extraordinarily low.
+The formalism preserves it.

-Certain interpretations of quantum theory treat the full wavefunction as physically real.
-In that framework, all outcomes consistent with the governing equations persist as branches within a larger state.
-Branches differ in weight.
-None are removed from the formal object.
+Some interpretations of quantum theory treat every permitted outcome as embedded within a larger branching structure.
+Outcomes differ in measure.
+All remain present in the mathematical object.

-A photon reaching Jupiter corresponds to a branch with very small measure.
-The geometry allows the intersection.
-The amplitude assigns it weight.

-If consciousness follows a single path through this branching structure, then experience traces one history among many permitted by the equations.
-Most histories contain dispersal of photons into interplanetary space.
-A smaller subset contains arrival.

-On this evening, at these coordinates, I orient my awareness toward that subset.

-Sound from the tuba remained bound to local air, dissipating within fields and tree lines.
-Reflected sunlight crossed astronomical distance and entered my retina.
-A beam from Earth extended outward toward a gas giant orbiting beyond Mars.

-Within the total structure of possibility, there exists a history in which one of those photons encountered Jupiter’s clouds.
+Within that structure exists a branch in which one photon from my lamp encountered Jupiter’s atmosphere.

-The equations carry that history as part of the whole.

-A life is shaped in similar fashion.
-Countless interactions possess low individual weight.
-Repetition accumulates measure.
-Small overlaps alter trajectories.
-Neural pathways strengthen through repeated coincidence of activity.
-Identity emerges from the integration of events whose probabilities may once have seemed negligible.

-Physics does not discard small terms.

-It integrates them.
+The dominant branch contains dispersal into interplanetary space.
+A smaller branch contains arrival.
+Both are solutions to the same equations.

+The more improbable alignment lies closer to home.

+For this moment to occur, stellar nucleosynthesis had to generate heavy elements.
+Planetary accretion had to assemble Earth.
+Chemistry had to produce replicating molecules.
+Evolution had to generate nervous systems capable of integrating light into perception.
+Countless contingencies had to unfold across billions of years.
+The probability of this specific configuration—this observer, at these coordinates, receiving these photons—is vanishingly small in any naive combinatorial sense.

+And yet here it is.

+A photon reflected from Jupiter intersected retinal tissue.
+A neural circuit stabilized a point of light.
+A body chose to lift a lamp and send photons outward in return.

+The arc from Sun to Jupiter to retina to cortex to gesture spans astronomical distance and molecular scale.
+It spans cosmology and chemistry.
+It spans history and choice.

+Non-zero probability does not imply likely.
+It implies permitted.

+This moment, too, was permitted.

+That fact alone renders it singular.

 <br><br>